NewsAppsUMD/llm-playground/README.md

 Thinking about the news app project you've chosen, write a few examples of how you might use LLMs to help (beyond writing code, which I expect everyone to do).
 Be specific: don't say that you'll use it to make the app.
 Instead, say how it could improve parts of the process of obtaining, cleaning or restructuring your data.
 I encourage you to think big.

 PUT YOUR ANSWERS HERE.

+### Finishing Up

+When you are finished, add, commit and push your work to GitHub and submit the URL of the repository in ELMS.